A radical internet co-operative building community-owned digital infrastructure

 We're grateful to work with organisations that share our radical vision:

-• Community Organizations: Grassroots groups working on digital inclusion
+• Community Organisations: Grassroots groups working on digital inclusion

-• Social Justice Movements: Organizations fighting for economic and racial justice
+• Social Justice Movements: Organisations fighting for economic and racial justice

 • Technical Communities: Open source developers and digital rights advocates

-• Progressive Funders: Organizations that support alternative economic models
+• Progressive Funders: Organisations that support alternative economic models

 We maintain strict principles about funding - no corporate sponsorship, no strings attached.
 Our full funding policy is available to members.